Aspen Club faces second foreclosure action

 The Aspen Club closed in April for the redevelopment project, which calls for a remodeled 40,000-square-foot Aspen Club & Spa building.
 Also included is a 54,000-square-foot lodge with 20 timeshares, which comprises 36,000 square feet of townhouse units and 18,000 square feet of club units.
 Another 13,600 square feet of development would account for 12 multi-family affordable-housing units.

 The timing of when the construction began and when Aspen Club received the FirstBank loan are relevant because of which parties will receive preference in collecting their debts, said Sawyer, adding he believes construction work began first.
-Once the dirt was dug at the project site is considered the beginning of construction activity for all involved, Sawyer said.
+Once the dirt is dug at a project site it's considered the beginning of construction activity for all involved, Sawyer said.

 If that is the case, PCL and the subcontractors would gain priority in collecting what they are owed, he said.